 As we approach the D23 Expo 2017, I wanted to write about something that’s been on my mind a lot lately.
-As a lifelong Disney fan and a member of the theme park news community for the past two years, I’ve noticed that the only constant in this industry is change.
+As a lifelong Disney fan and a member of the theme park news community for the past two years, I’ve noticed that the only constant in this industry is changing.

 Actually, I take that back.
 There are actually two constants: change – and people complaining about change.